allouchear/NNMP-Pot/README.md

 After training, you can use ase (see xaseMD) or lammps (see xlammpsNVE).
 NNMP-Pot is tested with ase and LAMMPS for NVE and NVT molecular dynamics **but not fully tested with NPT one**.

+## Methods
+ - MPNN : similar to PhyNet model.
+However, we can use other type of basis functions, repulsive potential, several methods to add electrostatic potential.
+You can find a input file for train (train.inp) and a script to run it (xtrain).
+ - EAMM : Embeded Atom Neural network
+ - EANNP : MPNN using Embeded atom overlap as basis functions
+ - EMMPNN : MPNN with Element modes instead a embaded layer as input **See getArguments function in Utils/UtilsFunctions.py file for more details about all available parameters.**